arqalite/fire-king-guide/src/combos/ulcanix/sacred/1-sacred-high-garunix.md

 <div class="warning">

-This route plays under [_Nibiru, the Primal Being_], as you only summon 4 times.
+This combo plays under [_Nibiru, the Primal Being_], as you only summon 4 times.

 Under [_Mulcharmy Fuwalos_], your opponent draws 1 card.